brikis98/yevgeniy-brikman-homepage/_posts/2008-05-30-why-i-probably-wont-be-buying-mac-any.md

 given the popularity of Blackberry devices, this is pretty disappointing.
 1. The computer has some graphics driver issues that, according to an article one of our IT guys showed, Apple will not address.
-The symptoms vary a bit, but on my computer, I will get a complete lock up every now and then.
+The symptoms vary a bit, but on my computer, I will get a complete lock-up periodically.
 The whole system will freeze and not respond to *any* kind of input.
 I have to hold down the power button and reboot.
 I've tried some manual fixes posted online (which involve booting off an OS X install disc and manually replacing graphic driver files), but they led to some graphics corruption, so I had to revert live with it.
 The crashes are rare, but very unpleasant.
-Again, I'm not sure it's Apple's fault - maybe nVidia or ATI are to blame - but Apple's big sell is that they control the hardware, and such problems are quite disappointing.
+Again, I'm not sure if it's Apple's fault - maybe nVidia or ATI are to blame - but Apple's big sell is that they control the hardware, and such problems are quite disappointing.
 1. A less severe symptom of the driver issues is that the computer has